 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company considers shareholders equity and working capital as components of its capital base.
 The Company can access or increase capital through the issuance of shares, and by sustaining cash reserves by reducing its capital and operational expenditure program.
 Management primarily funds the Company's expenditures by issuing share capital, rather than using capital sources that require fixed repayments of principal and/or interest.
-The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products.
+The Company is not subject to externally imposed capital requirements and does not have exposure to asset-backed commercial paper or similar products, with the exception of pooling and escrow shares which are subject to restrictions.
 The Company believes it will be able to raise additional equity capital as required, but recognizes the uncertainty attached thereto.